 SMTP dialogue.
 The

-field specifies how
+method field specifies how

 spamd-setup fetches the list

-data; supported methods are http
+data; supported methods are http,

-, from a
+ftp, from a

-in a mounted file system, and
+file in a mounted file system, and

-of an external program.
+via exec of an external program.

-Finally, the file
+Finally, the file field specifies

 the name of the file spamd